Care Home Refurbishment

 Homes Improving Their CQC Rating

-If your most recent inspection highlighted concerns about your environment, we can help you develop a prioritised improvement plan, tackling the issues that matter most to inspectors first.
+If your most recent inspection highlighted concerns about your environment, we can help you develop a prioritised improvement plan that tackles the issues that matter most to inspectors first.

 care-home-builders-kent2.png